The Missing Cross to Purity

 they have set up a wooden or a stone cross,

-so false crosses, false christians.
+so false crosses, and false christians.

-They that have lost the true hope, which purifies, as he is pure,
+Those who have lost the true hope, which purifies, as he is pure,

 they have set up a purgatory to cleanse them when they are dead.